tv2/sisyfos-audio-controller/README.md

 ### Logger levels:
-When running Sisyfos you can define the log level by: loggerLevel (Kibana log level) and loggerFileLevel (local log file level) The levels are:
+When running Sisyfos you can define the log level by: loggerLevel (Kibana log level) and loggerFileLevel (local log file level) and loggerConsoleLevel (local log to console) The levels are:
 * error (only error)
 * info (standard info regarding connectiviy and data from Automation protocol etc.)